 CEO/CSO, DOE Systems Biology Knowledgebase

 PI and Co-Director, ENIGMA SFA

 The Arkin Lab’s research focuses on the systems and synthetic biology of microorganisms.
 They are experts in theory, computation and experiments surrounding the modeling of biological systems at the molecular and population level and have developed a number of genome scale technologies with which we can rapidly assess the genomic function of uncharacterized microorganisms.
 The lab’s models span the deterministic and stochastic analysis of both homogeneous and spatially distributed systems.

 Department of Chemical and Biomolecular Engineering

-My research program encompasses the development of general computational and experimental methodologies applied to chemistry and biophysics in the areas of water and aqueous hydration, proteins and macromolecular assemblies, non-disease and disease protein aggregation, and most recently biocatalysis.
-I have also been involved in local and national service, education, and training, which extends to promoting and developing the blueprint for computational science and engineering for the future.
+My research program encompasses the development of general computational and experimental methodologies applied to biochemistry and biology in the areas of water and aqueous hydration, protein folding, structure prediction, protein complexes, membrane proteins, and non-disease and disease protein aggregation.
+I have also been involved in local and national service, education, and training, which extends to promoting and developing the blueprint for computational biology and biophysical research for the future.